dsprovider/enhanced_ocr_toolkit/README.md

 # 🔍 Enhanced OCR Toolkit 📄✨

 Welcome to the Enhanced OCR Toolkit!
 This Python-based tool enhances your ability to extract text from images by improving the image quality and performing OCR (Optical Character Recognition).
 It operates in two major phases: image preprocessing and image OCR.
-The tool integrates powerful libraries like Pillow, OpenCV, pytesseract, and optionally, EasyOCR, to deliver accurate results.
+The tool integrates powerful libraries like Pillow, OpenCV, pytesseract, and EasyOCR, to deliver accurate results.

 # 📜 Features

 * 🖼️ **Image Preprocessing:** Clean up and enhance images to improve OCR accuracy.
-* 💾 **TIFF Conversion:** Convert processed images to high-quality TIFF format for further processing.
 * ⚙️ **Customizable Parameters:** Fine-tune blur radius, contrast, and other preprocessing parameters to get the best results.
 * 🔍 **OCR Support:** Extract text from images using popular Python OCR libraries, including pytesseract and EasyOCR.